BLSQ/iaso/docs/pages/dev/how_to/use_tranlations/use_translations.en.md

 The main application:
 1. Loads the language keys from `IasoModules/translations/keys`
 2. Loads translations from `IasoModules/translations/configs`
+3. Loads language configurations from `IasoModules/language/configs`
-3. Initializes the React-Intl provider with the loaded translations
+4. Initializes the React-Intl provider with the loaded translations
-4. Makes translations available to all components through the React-Intl context
+5. Makes translations available to all components through the React-Intl context

 ## Adding a New Language